 Head and Hands

-NOTE: If you’re considering buying paddling clothing or gear this winter, buy it early!
+NOTE: If you’re considering buying cold water paddling clothing or gear this winter, buy it early!
 Supplies are more limited than usual, so some things are already hard to find in stock.

 If you’re new to paddling, or new to Paddle KC, check out our New Paddlers page for helpful information.